 Every soul has its own trip that often unwinds unpredictably, subject to intangible Karma; not so?
-You’ve got yours, I’ve mine, to each their own: managed more or less skillfully until its fatal unfolding, for which no-one has any choice.
-Hitler and his henchmen had theirs, too.
-Some new tyrant’s might smash ours like yachts berthed in a hurricane.
+You’ve got yours, I’ve mine, to each their own: managed more or less deftly until its fatal unfolding for which no-one has a choice.
+Hitler and his henchmen had theirs, also.
+Some new tyrant, stumbling through his like Godzilla, might smash ours like yachts berthed in a hurricane.
 History has warned us.

-Learners will tap into everything that can be known, which will make them smarter.
+Learners will tap into everything that lets itself be known, which will make them smarter.
 Smarter people, fewer mistakes; fewer mistakes, less pain; less human pain, greater productivity.
-Rapid investment for limitless profit.
-Could we express enough Humanity and Duty, per Mencius, to see this through?
-Could we have enough guts to attempt it?
-Where could we find those guts; in the salvation of souls, perhaps?
+Rapid investments for limitless profit.
+Could we have enough Humanity and Duty, per Mencius, to see this through?
+Enough guts to attempt it?
+Where could those guts be found; in the salvation of our soul, perhaps?

 Have we grown too cagey for our own good?
-These days, we find it safer to believe in nothing and no-one, to trust in no new ideology, whatever the cost.
-Fanaticophobia, what a sorry tendency!
+These days, we find it safer to believe in nothing and no-one, and trust in no new ideology, whatever the cost.
+Fanaticophobia, what a sorry inclination!
 “The opposite of illusions is not disillusion, but the truth.”
 A Course in Miracles, Foundation for Inner Peace, p.
 438.

 So here’s my agenda for your consideration.

 First things first!
 World peace first!

-I’ve been shouting this from the rooftops, abog in denial and unheard by the world.
+I’m shouting this from the rooftops, abog in denial so far and unheard by anyone.

 You may have noticed three phenomena emerging in concert for the first time in history.